ndiego/icon-block/readme.txt

 **Changed**

-* Updated inserter modal components to use `isFullScreen` to better resemble core modals.
+* Update inserter modal components to use `isFullScreen` to better resemble core modals.
-* Updated styling on inserter modals for improved mobile responsiveness.
+* Update styling on inserter modals for improved mobile responsiveness.
-* The Align None, Color, Reset, and Styles icons are now imported directly from @wordpress/icons.
+* Import the Align None, Color, Reset, and Styles icons directly from @wordpress/icons.
-* Removed custom search component in favor of core component from @wordpress/components.
+* Remove the custom search component in favor of the core component from @wordpress/components.
+* Restructure stylesheets to better conform with block standards.

 **Fixed**